jillesvangurp/www.jillesvangurp.com/_posts/2013-04-06-jsonj-revisited.md

   - Java Enterprise
   - python
 ---
-It's been nearly two years since I created the <a href="https://github.com/jillesvangurp/jsonj">jsonj project on github</a> and <a href="http://www.jillesvangurp.com/2011/05/31/jsonj/">blogged about it</a>.
+It's been nearly two years since I created the [jsonj project on github](https://github.com/jillesvangurp/jsonj) and [blogged about it](https://www.jillesvangurp.com/2011/05/31/jsonj/).
 Inspired by my observation that dealing with json in Java kind of sucks, I set out to fix it.

 As part of our ongoing work to build the LocalStream platform I've been eating my own dogfood and this has resulted in a lot of improvements to this project.
 So, I thought it was about time to write about jsonj again.